m-lab/jostler/README.md

-As mentioned earlier, the existing uploader agent for the existing measurement services that creates archives of data and uploads them to GCS is M-Lab’s `pusher`.
+As mentioned earlier, the existing uploader agent for the existing measurement services that creates archives of data and uploads them to GCS is M-Lab's `pusher`.
 To support autoloading, we can extend the functionality of `pusher` to recognize the new format and treat it differently from the existing data but changing `pusher` is risky as it processes _millions_ of files on a daily basis.
-A disruption in `pusher`’s operation can potentially lead to major data loss or time-consuming manual processes to restore operation.
+A disruption in `pusher`'s operation can potentially lead to major data loss or time-consuming manual processes to restore operation.
 It is therefore preferable to write a new uploader agent in order to avoid disruptions to the current measurements.
 Once the new agent is fully functional and has